How to Make a Brine: Salt Ratios for Pickling, Fermenting & Brining Meat

 Wet Brine vs. Dry Brine: When to Use Each

 Wet brine: Salt dissolved in water.
-Most common, especially for pickling and vegetable fermentation.
-Easy to measure percentages.
-Meat absorbs salt and water, keeping it juicy.
+It's the most common method, especially for pickling and vegetable fermentation.
+Easy to measure percentages precisely.
+The meat absorbs both salt and water, keeping it juicy.

-Dry brine: Salt applied directly to meat surface.
-No water.
-The salt draws out meat juices, then reabsorbs them, curing and seasoning throughout.
-Takes longer (12-24 hours) but results in crispier skin if you air-dry the meat before cooking.
-Doesn't oversaturate the meat with water.
+Dry brine: Salt rubbed directly onto the meat surface.
+No water at all.
+The salt draws out meat juices, then reabsorbs them—curing and seasoning all the way through.
+Takes longer (12-24 hours) but gets you crispier skin if you air-dry the meat before cooking.
+And it doesn't waterlog the meat.

-Which to choose?
-For Thanksgiving turkey, dry brine gets you crispier skin.
+Which one?
+For Thanksgiving turkey, dry brine wins on skin crispiness.
 For a quick chicken breast brined for 4 hours, wet brine is easier.
-For pickling and fermentation, always use wet brine—you need the liquid environment for proper preservation.
+For pickling and fermentation, always go wet—you need that liquid environment for proper preservation.

-Pro tip: Combine both.
-Dry brine a turkey for 12 hours, then submerge it in a 5% wet brine for 8 more hours before cooking.
-You get both juiciness and crispy skin.
+Pro tip: Combine both — dry brine a turkey for 12 hours, then submerge it in a 5% wet brine for 8 more hours before cooking.
+You get juiciness and crispy skin.
+Trust me on this one.

 Lacto-Fermentation: The Power of Salt

-Lacto-fermentation is the magic that happens when you use just the right salt percentage (2-3% for most vegetables).
-Here's the science:
+Lacto-fermentation is what happens when you nail the right salt percentage (2-3% for most vegetables).
+Here's why it works:

-Salt inhibits most bacteria but allows Lactobacillus to thrive.
-These beneficial bacteria ferment the vegetables' sugars into lactic acid, which preserves the food and creates that tangy flavor.
-No vinegar needed—the acid is produced naturally.
-This is why sauerkraut is "alive" and commercially jarred sauerkraut (heated to kill bacteria) is not.
+Salt shuts down most bacteria but lets Lactobacillus thrive.
+These beneficial bacteria ferment the vegetables' sugars into lactic acid, which preserves the food and creates that punchy tangy flavor.
+No vinegar needed—the acid is made naturally.
+This is why sauerkraut is "alive" and commercially jarred sauerkraut (heated to kill bacteria) isn't.

-If your brine is too low in salt (under 1.5%), bad bacteria (mold, E. coli) overwhelm the Lactobacillus and your ferment spoils.
-If your brine is too high (over 3.5%), even Lactobacillus struggles and fermentation stalls.
+Go too low in salt (under 1.5%) and bad bacteria overwhelm the Lactobacillus—your ferment spoils.
+Go too high (over 3.5%) and even Lactobacillus struggles, and fermentation stalls.
 The 2-2.5% sweet spot gives you reliable, safe fermentation every time.
+It's a narrow window, but once you understand it, you hit it consistently.

-Lacto-fermented foods also provide probiotics—live bacteria that may support digestion and gut health.
-This is different from vinegar-pickled vegetables, which have no live cultures because the vinegar (and often heating) kills them.
+Lacto-fermented foods also give you probiotics—live bacteria that may support digestion and gut health.
+That's very different from vinegar-pickled vegetables, which have no live cultures because the vinegar (and usually heating) kills them.

 Salt Type Matters More Than You Think

 Table salt: Fine, dense crystals; 1 teaspoon weighs about 6g.
-Contains anti-caking agents (calcium silicate) that can cloud your brine and don't affect taste much, but they're visible.
+Contains anti-caking agents (calcium silicate) that can cloud your brine.
+They don't affect taste much, but they're visible.
 Not ideal for fermenting.

 Diamond Crystal kosher salt: Hollow, flaky crystals; 1 teaspoon weighs about 4g.
-Dissolves faster, doesn't cloud brine, tastes slightly less salty per weight (fewer crystals per gram).
+Dissolves faster, doesn't cloud brine, tastes slightly less salty per weight.
 Great for brining and fermenting.
-This is chef's choice.
+This is what most serious cooks use.

 Morton kosher salt: Denser than Diamond Crystal; 1 teaspoon weighs about 6g.
 Contains anti-caking agents.
-Works but not as pleasant as Diamond Crystal.
+It works, but it's not as pleasant as Diamond Crystal.

 Sea salt or Himalayan salt: Variable density and grain size.
-Pure but pricey.
-For brining, it's overkill—regular kosher salt works fine.
-For fermenting, sea salt is slightly preferred by some because it lacks anti-caking agents.
+Pure, but pricey.
+For brining, it's overkill—regular kosher salt does the job.
+For fermenting, some people prefer sea salt because it doesn't have anti-caking agents.

 Bottom line: Always measure salt by weight (grams), not volume (cups/teaspoons).
-If the recipe says "teaspoons," convert: 1 tsp Diamond Crystal ≈ 4g, 1 tsp table salt ≈ 6g.
-For precision, buy a cheap kitchen scale.
+This is the part most people skip—and it's why brines go wrong.
+If your recipe says "teaspoons," convert: 1 tsp Diamond Crystal ≈ 4g, 1 tsp table salt ≈ 6g.
+Get a cheap kitchen scale and use it.

 Common Brine Mistakes and How to Fix Them

 Mistake 1: Using volume instead of weight.
-"Add 1/2 cup salt" is dangerous because the density varies.
-Diamond Crystal and table salt are wildly different densities.
+"Add 1/2 cup salt" is a recipe for inconsistency because density varies wildly.
+Diamond Crystal and table salt are nowhere close to the same density.
 Always weigh.

 Mistake 2: Wrong salt % for fermentation.
 Under-salting (1% or less) invites mold and spoilage.
 Over-salting (over 3.5%) stalls fermentation.
-Stick to 2-2.5% for sauerkraut and kimchi.
+Stick to 2-2.5% for sauerkraut and kimchi—no exceptions.

 Mistake 3: Not fully submerging fermented vegetables.
-Vegetables exposed to air grow mold.
+Anything exposed to air grows mold.
 Use a plate or jar insert to keep everything underwater.
-A cabbage leaf can also hold everything down.
+A cabbage leaf also works to hold things down.

 Mistake 4: Wrong temperature.
-Fermentation slows below 60°F and accelerates above 75°F. Ideal range is 65-72°F. Room temperature is usually fine; avoid the fridge during fermentation.
+Fermentation slows below 60°F and speeds up above 75°F. The ideal range is 65-72°F. Room temperature is usually fine.
+Just don't put it in the fridge while it's fermenting.

-Mistake 5: Confusing fermented with vinegar pickles.
+Mistake 5: Mixing up fermented and vinegar pickles.
 A 2% brine ferments naturally to sour.
 A 3.5% brine + vinegar makes quick pickles.
-Using 2% + vinegar means the fermentation is competing with the vinegar's acid, and you get an odd flavor.
-Choose one method.
+Using 2% + vinegar means fermentation is competing with the vinegar's acid, and you end up with a weird flavor.
+Pick one method and commit to it.

 Frequently Asked Questions